thebenb/the-docs/Content Creation/🧰 Tools & Resources/music.md

 *   Perfect for small projects and creators looking for fresh, unique tracks.

-Unfortunately, I find the track selecting very limiting.
+Unfortunately, I find the track selection very limiting.

 ### Bensound